Milos Island Guide

 High-speed ferries provide faster transfers, though prices have risen significantly in recent years, in some cases making them more expensive than internal flights.
 To save money, consider taking slower conventional ferries instead.
 However, these don’t run daily, so be sure to plan accordingly.
 Use the FerryHopper search box below to compare ticket prices and plan your itinerary.

-However, be aware that routes for each summer season tend to be confirmed between January and March at the start of each calendar year, so if you don’t see availability for your chosen dates, it may be too early.
+Be aware that routes for the summer season aren’t always confirmed until March-April of each calendar year, so if you don’t see availability for your chosen dates, it may be too early.
 You’ll need to check back again later.

-Milos has two main tourist villages: Adamantas and Pollonia.
+Milos has two main tourist villages: Adamantas (sometimes known as Adamas) and Pollonia.

 Adamantas, the port town, is the heart of tourist activity on the island.
 Situated in the large, sheltered gulf formed by the island’s volcanic history, the village stretches from Lagada Beach in the west to Papikinou Beach in the east.
 Adamantas offers a wide range of accommodation to suit most budgets, including hotels, studios, and apartments.
 The picturesque harbour buzzes with the comings and goings of ferries and small boats.
 By evening, it transforms into a lively hotspot with numerous tavernas, cafes, and bars perfect for dining and entertainment.
 We chose Adamantas as our base during both visits to Milos due to its unbeatable convenience, proximity to sandy beaches, and easy access to local villages and sightseeing opportunities, which we’ll cover later.